Health risk assessment: Principles and Applications

-The course rogramme for the previous course on March 14-18, 2016 is available here.
+The course programme will be available here within soon.
+The course programme for the previous course on March 14-18, 2016 is available here.

 The course is intended for PhD students and other participants from academia as well as participants from authorities and industry.

 There is no course fee for PhD students.
-The fee for participants from academia (except PhD students), from authorities and from industry will be announced later.
+The fee for participants from academia (except PhD students) is 300 euro, from authorities 600 euro and from industry 900 euro, including VAT.
 Course fee includes course material, coffee breaks and a get together reception.
 Payment of course fee can only be accepted from the participant’s employer, not from individuals.
-Payment details will be supplied to accepted participants.
 The participants must cover their costs for travel and accommodation.

 Course application form.